blzsaa/find-alias/README.md

 ## Usage

 - run `fa`
+- to find and run an alias:
+  - write in any keyword in the quick filter
+  - use up and down button to choose any of the aliases from the filtered list
+  - press \<enter> to run chosen alias
+- to find and add extra arguments before running an alias:
-- write in any keyword in the quick filter and choose any of the aliases to run
+  - write in any keyword in the quick filter
+  - use up and down button to choose from the filtered list
+  - press \<tab>
+  - write in the extra arguments
+  - press \<enter> to run

 ## Contributing